spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

               mountFsTab = false
               ```
         * Restart Ubuntu.
-        * Install the latest version of Docker
+        * Install the latest version of Docker:
-            * Update distributive to the latest version.
+            * Update the packages to the latest versions.
              ```bash
              sudo apt-get update
              ```
-            * Install packages to allow apt to use a repository over HTTPS:
+            * Install packages to allow apt to access a repository via HTTPS:
               ```bash
               sudo apt-get install \
               apt-transport-https \